Andresp08/excercise_gym_app/README.md

 * This project contains:

-⋅⋅⋅Multiple Api Calls to Rapid-Api Hub
+-Multiple Api Calls to Rapid-Api Hub
-⋅⋅⋅Responsive interface desing using MUI
+⋅Responsive interface desing using MUI
-⋅⋅⋅Dinamic routes using React-Router-Dom V6
+⋅Dinamic routes using React-Router-Dom V6
-⋅⋅⋅Best practices and folder structure
+⋅Best practices and folder structure
-⋅⋅⋅Awesome interface components
+⋅Awesome interface components

 And many more.
 I hope you like it.